deanobarnett/ganbaru/README.md

 ## Usage

+Ganbaru has a CLI interface.

+### Starting a Ganbaru Leader

-Ganbaru uses a pretty basic CLI interface.
-To start Ganbaru in leader mode the following command can be used to run on the `spec` directory with and predefined id.
-The id could be your Jenkins Build unique ID, a generated UUID, or a commit sha for your application.
-This should be something that identifies a particular spec run.
+First, assign an ID.
+The ID could be your Jenkins Build unique ID, a generated UUID, or a commit SHA for your application.
+This ID will identify the test run.

-`ganbaru leader spec/ --id hello-world-1`
+`ganbaru leader ./spec --id hello-world-1`

+### Starting a Ganbaru worker

-To run Ganbaru in worker mode, the command below demonstrates an example command that can be used to run a worker against the `hello-world-1` build that we defined in the previous example.
+To run Ganbaru in worker mode, pass in the ID of the test queue.

+`ganbaru worker --id hello-world-1`

-### ENV Vars
+### Environment Variables

-The only environment variable needed is the Redis URL to use.
+The only environment variable needed is the Redis URL.

 - `REDIS_URL=`